Richard Lumley, 1st Earl of Scarbrough: Origins

 Lumley was the son of John Lumley and Mary Compton, and the grandson of Richard Lumley, 1st Viscount Lumley, and Frances Shelley.
 The Lumleys were an ancient family from the north of England.
 Richard became the 2nd Viscount Lumley (in the Irish peerage) on his grandfather's death in 1661/1662, his father having died in 1658.
-He was brought up as a Roman Catholic and was taken on the Grand Tour by Catholic priest, Richard Lassels, but had turned Protestant by the time of his introduction into the House of Lords on 19 May 1685.
+He was brought up as a Roman Catholic and was taken on the Grand Tour by a Catholic priest, Richard Lassels, but had turned Protestant by the time of his introduction into the House of Lords on 19 May 1685.

 Early career

 Lumley attended the Duke of York on his way to Scotland in November 1679 and was a volunteer in the abortive expedition to Tangier in 1680.
 In the latter year, he was appointed Master of the Horse to Catherine of Braganza, whose Treasurer he later became in 1684.
 He was created Baron Lumley by Charles II on 31 May 1681.
 He played a prominent part in the suppression of the rebellion of the Duke of Monmouth, having been personally responsible (according to John Evelyn) at the head of the Sussex Militia for Monmouth's arrest, unarmed and bearded in a dry ditch covered with fern brakes.
 From 1685 to 1687, he was Colonel of the Queen Dowager's or 9th Regiment of Horse.